finnkauski/invoice-bot/README.md

 DISCORD_TOKEN=_______________________
 ```

+### Get binary
+You can get the binary from the release section of this repo

 ## To compile

 You probably need a nightly version of Rust and cargo.
 Then just clone the repo and run `cargo build --release`